-There are certain factors that may raise the suspicion for a hereditary cause.
+There are some clues which may raise the suspicion for a hereditary cause for cancer.
+These include:

-If you would like to learn more about hereditary cancer, please contact the Cancer Genetics Service at the National Cancer Centre Singapore and request to speak to a genetic counsellor.
+Discussing this history with a doctor is important in order to determine if a referral to a genetics service is necessary.
+If you would like to learn more about hereditary cancer, please contact the Cancer Genetics Service at the National Cancer Centre Singapore (+65 6436 8000) and request to speak to a genetic counsellor.

 Subscribe to our mailing list to get the updates to your email inbox...